gabriel-rusu/webpage-v1/README.md

 ## 🚀 Deployment <a name = "deployment"></a>
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.
 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Visual Studio Code](https://code.visualstudio.com/) - code editor
 - [Angular 10](https://nodejs.org/en/) - Server Environment